Profit First for UK freelancers - header image of pots containing fans of 20 pound notes

 This is admittedly high for Profit First.
 Mike recommends starting with 1%.
 I could have done this, and then taken 64% for Owner’s Compensation.

-But because Profit is stored within my business account, it doesn’t feel right to raid it like I would a personal savings pot.
-Plus it’s lovely to have Ink Gardener Copywriting sending me on holiday as a ‘bonus’.
+But because Profit is stored within my business account, I don’t see it as a personal savings pot.
+Plus it’s lovely for Ink Gardener Copywriting to send me on holiday as a ‘bonus’.

 60% Owner’s Compensation